yuanpaner/fs/REPORT.md

 How to update offset better? write or read a block and update it immediately or
 after the whole operation done?

+Line 840 about touch it. could i use the unused bits and write back to disk to
+avoid writing the same file from diff places?

 # General Information
 This project is to implement the support of a very simple file system based on